nicodewet/typescript-react-starter/README.md

 Based on the [Microsoft Type Script React guide](https://github.com/Microsoft/TypeScript-React-Starter) with the following changes.

-* Use yarn instead of npm
+* Use yarn instead of npm.
+* Use Visual Studio Code.

+Keep [Migrating from npm](https://yarnpkg.com/lang/en/docs/migrating-from-npm/) handy when using yarn.

 ## Install create-react-app